Kayak New Zealand

 Seals, dolphins and penguins a common sight.

-Special presentation by Darryl Wilson, CEO of Wilsons Abel Tasman, on the astonishing Maori and European history of the area.
+Guided by experienced locals familiar with the astonishing Maori and European history of the area.

 Perfect mix of kayaking to islands and beaches and bushwalking on pristine trails.

 All modern, top quality kayak gear supplied with full instruction and safety briefing.

 The personal involvement of a Freedom Outdoors host whose sole responsibility is to ensure you are having a great time.

 Every day is different - every day is special.